Module 11: Eastern Orthodoxy

 (Optional) Principles Chart - Part 11

-This section contains instruction for continuing an optional Principles Chart activity to be constructed over all sixteen modules.
+This section contains instructions for an optional Principles Chart activity to be constructed over all sixteen modules.
 Below is a link to the detailed instructions for this activity.

-Step Eleven of the Principles Chart will add any important principles noted from the history, doctrines, and practices of Eastern Orthodoxy, and how these principles can be applied.
-It is suggested that the student begin this activity before watching the "Guiding Principles" portion of the lecture.
+It is suggested that the student begin this activity before watching the Guiding Principles portion of the lecture.
 Then the student may supplement their work after learning additional insights from the Guiding Principles.

-(Optional) Term Project Research & Organization
+(Optional) Term Project - Organization

 The student will continue researching about their chosen topic for their term project.
 The student should seek to follow where their research leads, and fill any gaps in their knowledge.
 The student should also continue organizing all that they are learning into a logical and coherent structure, based on the information they have researches, which will serve as the organization for their term project presentation.
-Below is a link to detailed instructions for the entire project.

 Primary Source Reading

 This section contains instructions and resources for the Primary Source Reading activity.
 The student should read a minimum of 10-20 pages from a primary resource or resources discussed in this module's lecture and write or discuss a brief response to their reading.
 Below is a link to detailed instructions for the Primary Source Reading, which contain a list of recommended resources, by module.
+And click the banner below to access a list of recommended resources with links to where they may be found.

-See Primary Sources
+Primary Sources

 Links to Primary Sources